percona/cloud-tools/doc/get-started.rst

 |PCT| provides several tools for analysing collected data:

-* :ref:`qan` aggregates query digest data to see which queries cause problems.
+* :ref:`qan` aggregates MySQL query digest data to find performance problems.
   You can see a range of metrics for each individual query and run diagnostic queries to see execution details.